1. Are you the millionth best at something? These days that might not be as bad as it sounds

 Buggy Boy: global fame is but one lap away

 Then the internet came along and put us all in our places.
 Gamers were suddenly thrust into this grand global arena, a colosseum where wins and losses were mercilessly quantified over the years and the leaderboards were calculated.
 Before long the true champions emerged.
 You became able to say “I’m in the top 20,000 players of X Wing Versus TIE Fighter” and you wouldn’t be lying.
 Yes, it was kind of demoralising, but gamers had to adjust – this was how things were going to be from now on.
 Everyone knew precisely where they stood in relation to everyone else, ambitions were recalibrated, you had lots of people to learn from – and, most importantly, gaming was still fun.
+Same goes with technology, many gamers produce their own reviews of products and so naturally the best gaming monitor ratings mimic the game ratings.

 Over the last decade this phenomenon has extended beyond gaming and other nerdy pastimes.
 Internet video and the consolidation of once-fragmented online communities on to a small number of social networks means that the competent amateurs, struggling beginners, and reigning champions are out there and equally easy to find.